 Wednesday, September 10, 2008

-As it turns out, Diane entered the raffle the day of The Gerry Frierdich Road to Recovery Bicycle Ride (June 1) while her fiance, Dewayne, rode all 50 miles of the long route through Belleville and the nearby communities of Paderborn, Floraville and Millstadt.
+the Gerry Frierdich Road to Recovery Bicycle Ride (June 1) while her fiance, Dewayne, rode all 50 miles of the long route through Belleville and the nearby communities of Paderborn, Floraville and Millstadt.
 When he returned to Central Junior High School in Belleville, the start and finish spot for the ride, Dewayne was met by Diane and their kids, Breana and Anthony, holding a sign that said, "We Love You Dad"

 "In one way or another, Chief continues to create lasting memories for everyone around him," said Sandy Gore, one of the key organizers of the event.
 "By the time we left, hugs were flying like crazy.
 We sure do wish Diane, Dewayne and their family the very best and hope to see them again very, very soon!"